johnny-liaw/obsidian/Fleeting Notes/Intro To Blockchain & Smart Contracts.md

 - Smart contract instruction are public.
 - Smart contracdt data is public
-- Small amount of storage can be _very expensive_
+- Small amount of storage can be _very expensive_ ❌ not true after research.
+Cost is dependent on gas and that depends on the computation needed to store such data.
 - A contract state cannot change once it is deployed.

 - Every computation on the blockchain must be _determininistic_: